lukaswhite/task_monitor/README.md

 A simple task monitoring package for Dart or Flutter.

+## Features

+* Monitor running tasks
+* Check if a task is currently running
+* Monitor tasks that have completed or failed
+* Store a history of task execution
+* Determine when a task was last run, and whether or not it suceeded

 ## Overview

 This package helps track the execution of non-trivial tasks; for example fetching data from an API, downloading some files or synnchronising data.